 NURS 292A.
 Practicum in Specialized Nursing Processes: Clinical Consultant in the Advanced Practice Role.
 Supervised field experience in the advanced practice role of clinical consultant in the management of client symptoms, functional problems, and risk behavior.
 Evaluates health problems, etiologies, conditions, and the context in which problems occur in order to formulate appropriate interventions.
 Prerequisite: NURS 210A, NURS 212, NURS 213, NURS 215 and NURS 293 and instructor permission.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 NURS 292B.
 Practicum in Specialized Nursing Processes: Clinical Leadership in the Advance Practice Role.
 Supervised field experience for the purpose of demonstrating clinical leadership in the advanced practice role.
 Practicum focuses on the mastery and use of theory and research as the foundation for clinical leadership, and serving as a change agent in the health care setting.
 Demonstration of leadership in the community and within professional organizations are integral to this practicum.
 Prerequisite: NURS 210A, NURS 212, NURS 213, NURS 215 and NURS 293 and instructor permission.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 NURS 293A.
 Practicum in Specialized Nursing Processes: Family-Community-Mental Health Nursing.
 Supervised field experience to allow in-depth exploration of clinical nursing specialties for the purpose of developing a clinical leadership role within the area of family-community-mental health nursing.
 Prerequisite: NURS 210A, NURS 212, NURS 213A and instructor permission.
-Offered alternate years.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 NURS 293B.
 Practicum in Specialized Nursing Processes: Adult Nursing.
 Supervised field experience to allow in-depth exploration of clinical nursing specialties for the purpose of developing a clinical leadership role within the area of adult nursing.
 Prerequisite: NURS 210A, NURS 212, NURS 213B and instructor permission.
-Offered alternate years.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.
 NURS 293D.
 Practicum in Specialized Nursing Processes: School Nursing.
 Supervised clinical practice in one or more California public school districts offering nursing services to infants, children and adolescents for the purpose of developing a clinical leadership role in school nursing.
 Prerequisite: NURS 213C.
 Corequisite: NURS 213D.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 NURS 293E.
 Practicum in Child-Adolescent Mental Health Nursing.
 Supervised field experience to allow in-depth exploration of the advanced practice role with children and adolescents in a psychiatric/mental health or school-based setting.
 Prerequisite: NURS 210A, NURS 212, and NURS 213A or NURS 213C and instructor permission.
 Corequisite: NURS 213E.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 NURS 293F.
 Practicum in Adult Mental Health Nursing.
 Supervised field experience to allow in-depth exploration of the advanced practice role with adults in a psychiatric/mental health setting.
 Prerequisite: NURS 210A, NURS 212, NURS 213A and instructor permission.
 Corequisite: NURS 213F.
-Graded Credit/ No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 NURS 294A.
 Practicum in Leadership and Case Management.
 Supervised field experience to allow in-depth exploration of nursing leadership in advanced practice and the role of the case manager in a variety of settings.
 Prerequisite: NURS 214A.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 NURS 294C.
 Practicum in Educational Program Development in Nursing.
 Opportunity for analysis and synthesis of concepts of management and leadership in an educational setting while practicing the role of a nursing educator.
 Prerequisite: NURS 214B.
 Corequisite: NURS 214C.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.